 - Architecture Reading Room, for architecture course reserves, current periodical titles, and reference works

 You’ll find more than just books and journals at our libraries.
 Resources such as assistive technology, research guides, public workstations, loaner technology, and printers and copiers are also available to help you succeed at Syracuse.

-The Special Collections Resource Center (SPCR) is home to Syracuse University’s rare printed and archival materials, including original manuscripts, photographs, artwork, audio recordings, and much more.
-Open to students, faculty, staff, and visitors, the SPCR provides an in-depth look, not only at the history of Syracuse University, but also at topics ranging in time, format, and academic interest.
+The Special Collections Resource Center (SCRC) is home to Syracuse University’s rare printed and archival materials, including original manuscripts, photographs, artwork, audio recordings, and much more.
+Open to students, faculty, staff, and visitors, the SCRC provides an in-depth look, not only at the history of Syracuse University, but also at topics ranging in time, format, and academic interest.